ffreemt/light-aligner/README.md

 * No internet required

 ## Special Dependencies
-Light-Aligner depends on polyglot that depends on `libicu`
+`light aligner` depends on polyglot that in turn depends on `libicu`

 To install `libicu`
 ###### For Linux/OSX